directactioneverywhere/static/events/README.md

 First, build the app by running `npm run build`.
 Then deploy it to dokku by following the steps in the README.md at the root of this repo.

+Once the new version is deployed, you need to cache bust it by adding "?<number>" to the script tag that imports the script on squarespace.